Confusingboat/flash-it/README.md

 This script was born from necessity.
 I've got a pile of 12G Dell servers that need IT firmware and I wasn't about to flash them all manually.
 Drives were removed for the first server I flashed, but left in for the subsequent machines to no ill-effect.
 If you're paranoid, remove them.
 I tried to make the script with as many safeties as possible since this is such a sensitive process, but it's not perfect, as nothing is.

+## Important notes

+### IOMMU
+One of the tools the script utilizes (lsirec) is incompatible with IOMMU/VT-d.
+You will need to disable it before running this tool, but may safely re-enable it after the process is complete.
+It can be disabled either in your BIOS/UEFI or via GRUB kernel parameter with `iommu=soft` or `iommu=off`.

 ## Supported hardware
 ### Tested servers
 * Dell R320